-A labral tear of the hip joint is a tear to the cartilage lining of the hip joint, called the acetabulumm which acts as cushioning for the joint.
+A labral tear of the hip joint is a tear to the cartilage lining of the hip joint, called the acetabulum which acts as cushioning for the joint.
 A tear can cause hip and groin pain and make the joint stiff.
 This hip injury can be caused by a direct impact or come on gradually through degeneration.
-Read more on the causes, symptoms and treatment here.
+Read more on the causes, symptoms, and treatment here

 Labral tear symptoms

 Symptoms of a labral tear include pain in the hip or groin.
 A clicking or locking of the joint can occur.
 Stiffness and restricted mobility in the hip joint is likely.
 Symptoms may come on suddenly following an impact or trauma but can also develop gradually if the joint progressively degenerates.

 The socket of the hip joint that the thigh bone sits in is called the acetabulum.
 This is lined by a ring of cartilage called the labrum.
 The labrum supplies cushioning and support for the hip joint.
 Tears can occur in the labrum, also known as a hip labral tear or acetabular labral tear.
 Tears to the labrum are being diagnosed more often due to the improvements and wider availability of MRI scans which is the only way to diagnose a labral tear 100%.

 Labral tears can be acute, caused by trauma such as traffic accidents, collisions, and bad falls, falling on to the outside of the hip or twisting on a hip that has a lot of weight on it.